 - Study and discuss timely case studies related to life cycle challenges

 Professionals responsible for developing or implementing a life cycle approach to acquisition, design, or sustainment.
 Ideal participants include: O-4 to O-6 grade military officers, GS-13 to GS-15 government civilians, and their private sector equivalents with 10-15 years of management experience.

-LCELP is offered in partnership with the Schools of Industrial and Systems Engineering at North Carolina State University (NCSU) and North Carolina Agricultural and Technical State University (NC A&T).
+LCELP is offered in partnership with the Department of Industrial and Systems Engineering at North Carolina State University (NCSU) and North Carolina Agricultural and Technical State University (NC A&T).
 With its business education expertise, IDB has worked with experts from these universities to develop a specialized curriculum on effective and affordable life cycle system design focus on total cost reduction.

 Tuition & Credits: